24/7 Admissions | Call Now: (800) 939-6636

 How is Progesterone Linked?

 Progesterone, the other main female hormone, regulates your menstrual cycle and also helps the body prepare for pregnancy.
-Studies have shown that it also lowers a woman’s urges to take drugs or drink.
+Studies have shown that it also lowers a woman’s urge to take drugs or drink.
 When progesterone levels fall, though, estrogen becomes the dominant female hormone, and this is linked to higher drug use.
 Part of menopause involves fluctuating hormonal levels.
 With the right treatment, you can manage these and live your life normally.

 Side Effects of Addiction